903 RESNET Oversight of Quality Assurance Process

 903.1.3.1.1 Entire basis and justification for the disciplinary action;

-903.1.3.1.2 Any applicable corrective action required to be taken no later than twenty (20) business days after the date set forth in such notification;
+903.1.3.1.2 Applicable Corrective Action.
+Any applicable corrective action required to be taken no later than twenty (20) business days after the date set forth in such notification;

 903.1.3.1.3.
-Proposed disciplinary action and its effective date, which shall be no less than fifteen (15) business days after the notification is delivered, no less than five (5) business days after any hearing on the proposed disciplinary action under Section 912, and in any event no later than any corrective action required pursuant to Section 903.2.2.1.2; and
+Proposed disciplinary action and its effective date, which shall be no less than fifteen (15) business days after the notification is delivered, no less than five (5) business days after any hearing on the proposed disciplinary action under Section 911 – Hearing Procedures, and in any event no later than any corrective action required pursuant to Section 903.1.3.1.2 – Applicable Corrective Action; and

-903.1.3.1.4 Clarification of the procedures as stipulated in this Standard and the Quality Assurance Provider’s right to a hearing under Section 912 of this chapter, including the deadline and process for submitting a written challenge to the finding of non-compliance, proposed corrective action, and/or proposed disciplinary action pursuant to Section 912.
+903.1.3.1.4 Clarification of the procedures as stipulated in this Standard and the Quality Assurance Provider’s right to a hearing under Section 911 – Hearing Procedures including the deadline and process for submitting a written challenge to the finding of non-compliance, proposed corrective action, and/or proposed disciplinary action pursuant to Section 911 – Hearing Procedures.

 903.1.3.2 Disciplinary Action Options for Rating Quality Assurance Providers